legendu-net/blog/misc/content/2018/07/general-programming-tips/general-programming-tips.markdown

     If you use the Kotlin programming language, it is suggested that you use the bitwise methods instead of the bitwise operators.

-4. Always remembe to check whether you have correct set/reset state of variables when you use loops **especiall while loops**.
+4. Always remember to check whether you have correct set/reset state of variables when you use loops **especiall while loops**.
     Forgetting to set/reset state of varialbes/objects in while loops is a common mistake and can be tricky to debug sometimes (e.g., if randomization is used in a loop).